antistatique/docker-elasticsearch/README.md

 This repository includes a GitHub Action workflow that can be manually triggered to:
 1. Build the Docker image with a specified Elasticsearch version
+2. Build for multiple platforms (linux/amd64, linux/arm64)
-2. Push the image to Docker Hub as `antistatique/elasticsearch:[version]`
+3. Push the image to Docker Hub as `antistatique/elasticsearch:[version]`
-3. Optionally tag the image as `antistatique/elasticsearch:latest`
+4. Optionally tag the image as `antistatique/elasticsearch:latest`

 ### Required Secrets